0xPolygonID/js-sdk-tutorials/docs/tutorial-basics/auth-handler.md

 # Handle authorization request

 Tutorial shows how to handle authorization request and
-> codebase can be changed.
-Still in @beta

 ### handle authorization request: flow without usage of profiles